-- Two or more classes working together with common themes, content, and materials - A group of students and faculty working collaboratively in a friendly, supportive atmosphere - An exploration of the connections between disciplines - Specialized counseling and transfer support, free tutoring, mentoring, and academic support - Enrichment activities like university field trips, cultural events, and guest speakers - Community involvement and internships
+• Two or more classes working together with common themes, content, and materials.

+- A group of students and faculty working collaboratively in a friendly, supportive atmosphere. - An exploration of the connections between disciplines. - Specialized counseling and transfer support, free tutoring, mentoring, and academic support. - Enrichment activities like university field trips, cultural events, and guest speakers. - Community involvement and internships.

-We offer Cultural Communities (MANA, Puente Project and Umoja), Interest Communities (Honors Project and Writing in the End Zone) and Transitional Communities (Project Change and Middle College).
+We offer Cultural Communities (MANA, Puente Project, Katipunan, and Umoja), Interest Communities (Honors Project, IX in Action, Brothers Empowering Brothers, and Writing in the End Zone), and Transitional Communities (Project Change).
 For more information, please visit the Learning Communities website.